Western Australian radioactive capsule incident: Timeline

 A search was carried out after the capsule was reported missing, with more than 100 personnel involved.
+The DFES Agency flew out scientists from the eastern states to operate a Gieger Counter.
 Agencies assisting the search included the Australian Radiation Protection and Nuclear Safety Agency, WA Police, DFES, and the Australian Nuclear Science and Technology Organisation.

-The capsule was found on 1 February, 74 km south of Newman by a search crew in a vehicle travelling at 70 km/h.
+The capsule was found next to a road on 1 February, 74 km south of Newman by a search crew vehicle travelling past it at 70 km/h.
 The presence was noticed when the detection equipment picked up radiation emitted by the capsule.
 Authorities said it was unlikely it caused harm to anyone in the time it was lost.